snakemode/depict-it/readme.md

 ## Ably Channels for pub-sub

+We're also going to use Ably for pub-sub between our players.

 [Ably Channels](https://www.ably.io/channels) are multicast (many publishers can publish to many subscribers) and we can use them to build peer-to-peer apps.

 "Peer to peer" (p2p) is a term from distributed computing that describes any system where many participants, often referred to as "nodes", can participate in some form of collective communication.
 The idea of peer to peer was popularised in early filesharing networks, where users could connect to each other to exchange files, and search operated across all of the connected users, there is a long history of apps built using p2p.
 In this demo, we're going to build a simple app that will allow one of the peers to elect themselves the **"leader"**, and co-ordinate communication between each instance of our app.